The Wonder (film): Plot

 Separated from her family's touch, Anna's condition worsens.
 William files a report to his paper in which he lays the blame for Anna's expected death on her family and the community.
 Lib informs the council of her findings, but they refuse to believe her.
 Sister Michael states that she has found no evidence of Rosaleen feeding Anna.
 Members of the council question Anna, but she repeats that she is sustained solely by "manna from Heaven".
 Knowing that Anna will inevitably die unless she eats soon, Lib pleads with the family to take action, or at least for her mother to resume the kisses.
 Rosaleen refuses, saying that after Anna's sacred death, both her children will be in heaven.
 Lib persuades William to assist with a rescue plan.

-While the family are at mass, Lib brings Anna, now near death, to a nearby holy clootie well.
+While the family are at Mass, Lib brings Anna, now near death, to a nearby holy clootie well.
 She tells her that although "Anna" will die, she will be reborn as a new girl named "Nan".
 Anna closes her eyes and appears to die.
 When she revives, Lib is finally able to feed her.
 Lib returns to the house alone and sets it ablaze, at the same time deliberately destroying her laudanum bottle.

-Lib tells the council that Anna died of natural causes, and that the fire was an accident.
+Lib tells the council that Anna died of natural causes and that the fire was an accident.
 Concerned for their own possible culpability for Anna's death, and the absence of a body within the charred remains of the house, they terminate her employment without pay.
-Sister Michael tells Lib that, after leaving mass early, she saw a vision of Anna and an angel leaving the area on horseback.
+Sister Michael tells Lib that, after leaving Mass early, she saw a vision of Anna and an angel leaving the area on horseback.
 She asks Lib to promise that Anna has gone to a better place, which Lib does.

 In Dublin, Lib reunites with William and Nan, who has recovered her health.
 The three pose as a family named Cheshire and set sail for Sydney.
+On board, Lib and William watch as Nan eats a full meal.